jt-lab-com/docs/docs/intro.md

 # Welcome to JT-LAB

 **JT-LAB** is an ecosystem created to expand the capabilities of automated trading.
 It unites traders and developers in a dynamic environment where they can create, test, and monetize trading robots.
 This comprehensive platform supports the entire lifecycle of algorithmic trading development and deployment, making it a center of innovation and collaboration in cryptocurrency trading.
-By offering tools suitable for both beginners and experienced traders, JT-Lab facilitates access to advanced trading strategies and fosters the development of a thriving community of technology enthusiasts and financial experts.
+By offering tools suitable for both beginners and experienced traders, JT-LAB facilitates access to advanced trading strategies and fosters the development of a thriving community of technology enthusiasts and financial experts.

 ## What is JT-LAB?